sametcopur/treemind/docs/source/experiments/experiment_main.rst

    \text{truth_adjusted} = \text{truth} - \text{mean}(\text{truth})

-The adjusted predicted values were included to ensure that Treemind does not achieve over-success by capturing relationships that are already visually evident in the raw predictions.
+The adjusted predicted values were included to ensure that treemind does not achieve over-success by capturing relationships that are already visually evident in the raw predictions.
 Similarly, for the predicted values:

 .. math::